aw1875/drunk-drinking-game/README.md

 $ npm start
 ```

 That's it, a localhost tab should open up on port 3000 and you're good to play!
-Grab you friends, hop in a call together, and enjoy!
+Grab your friends, hop in a call together, and enjoy!